cunger/escape-velocity/content/books/ada-for-the-curious.md

 One of Ada's goals is to enable you to express your intent clearly and unambiguously
 - both towards the compiler and towards your fellow humans.
 Many people find Ada very easy to read, and that's because it tries hard to be.
-Of course you can write obscure code, but Ada does a pretty good job to meet you half way.
+Of course you can write obscure code, but Ada does a pretty good job to meet you half way, making it more effortless to write ... code than other languages (not looking at any in particular).

-(In my experience, writing clear code feels more effortless in Ada than in most other languages.)

 TODO code example
 ```ada